aeyobd/dwarfs/thesis/methods.md

 Variations to the potential of the inner disk (exclusion of a bar) should minimally affect our results as no orbit we consider reaches less than ~15 kpc of the MW centre.
 We exclude the mass evolution of the halo from this analysis.
 Over $10\,$Gyr, this would be fairly significant (factor of $\sim 2$in MW mass, REF) but since we want to determine the upper limit of tidal effects, it is safe to neglect this.

-Finally, in chapter REF, we consider the influence of the large Milky Cloud on the orbits and evolution of Scl.
+Finally, we also consider the influence of the large Milky Cloud on the orbits and evolution of Scl.
 We adopt the @vasiliev2024 multipole approximation of an N-body simulation of the LMC and MW.
 Their initial conditions are

 - MW halo:
 - MW bulge (static):